 What would your dream role be?

-I think my dream role would be a bad guy in a Batman movie, I’ve always wanted to do that and the whole reason I got into acting was Heath Ledger, I absolutely adored that guy and when he played The Joker in The Dark Knight I thought that’s what I want to do, I want to do something like that and I want to do something that people remember and just do a completely different version if that character’s been done before and normally with comic books they are.
+I think my dream role would be a bad guy in a Batman movie, I’ve always wanted to do that.
+The whole reason I got into acting was Heath Ledger.
+I absolutely adored that guy and when he played The Joker in The Dark Knight I thought that’s what I want to do, I want to do something like that and I want to do something that people remember and just do a completely different version if that character’s been done before and normally with comic books they are.

-What are your career plans for the new year?
+Do you have anything you are currently working on and what are your career plans for the upcoming year?

 Follow Kriss on: